muzzarellimj/podscholar/docs/route.md

 ## Site

-WEB
-Home (anon, auth)
+### Web

+#### Home at `/`

+Site index to include a recent feed and, if authenticated, a randomly chosen creator feed, category feed, and keyword feed.

-Pricing and FAQ
+#### Pricing and FAQ at `/faq`

+A single page containing both a pricing section with feature comparison and a FAQ section with commonly asked questions; e.g., creator registration process, podcast upload process, etc.

-About
+#### About at `/about`

+A static page containing the description and mission of the application.

-Contact
+#### Contact at `/contact`

+A static page containing a contact form with standard fields: name, email address, topic, and message.

-Terms and Conditions
+#### Terms and Conditions at `/tac`

+A static page containing the terms and conditions of application use.

-Privacy Policy
+#### Privacy Policy at `/privacy`

+A static page containing the user data privacy policy.

 ## Browse